 Commission Retail Sales: What To Do When Someone Steals Your Sale

-A reader asks, “My fellow salesperson scarfs up my customers between the time I initially properly greet and pass by them (with a prop) and the short time until I once again approach the customer.
+A reader asks, “My fellow salesperson scarfs up my customers between the time I properly greet and pass by them (with a prop) and the short time until I once again approach the customer.
 I have spoken with him to no avail.
 What would you suggest I do and say to the customer to ensure they remain my customer?"

-If you don’t have a commission system, bonus program, or another incentive you never have to deal with this – that’s too bad because more than likely, no one is trying to be a superstar by exceeding sales goals.
+If you don’t have a commission system, bonus program, or another incentive, you never have to deal with this – that’s too bad because, more than likely, no one is trying to be a superstar by exceeding sales goals.

 With an incentive system can come a culture of competition; the manager can be dragged into those she took my sales conversations, or he stole my customer.
 And make no mistake, some employees snake around the sales floor to do just that.

-There was a time I had a snake on the sales floor who knew exactly what he was doing – he’d keep a keen eye on every person who walked in the store, and when he spotted the least inclination to pick up an item, would pounce.
+There was a time I had a snake on the sales floor who knew exactly what he was doing – he’d keep a keen eye on every person who walked in the store, and when he spotted the least inclination to pick up an item, he would pounce.

 Because he was so good, he usually made the sale.
 As a sales manager, there's only so much you can be responsible for fixing.
 It has to be up to the salespeople to get along.
 (If you manage such a team, I have some tips for you below.)